 - Starwood Capital – Mr. Sher is defending Starwood in various matters relating to its retail portfolio.

 - The Irvine Company – Mr. Sher is representing The Irvine Company in a large real estate arbitration.

-- FIM Advisers – Mr. Sher and his team obtained dismissal of a purported class action brought in the Southern District of New York on behalf of investors in funds managed by Kingate Management Ltd. The Kingate Funds were feeder funds to Bernard L. Madoff Investment Services.
-This team also successfully obtained dismissal of clawback claims brought by Irving Picard, trustee for the Madoff bankruptcy.
+- FIM Advisers – Mr. Sher and his team obtained dismissal of a purported class action brought by investors in funds managed by Kingate Management Ltd. The Kingate Funds were feeder funds to Bernard L. Madoff Investment Services.
+This team also successfully obtained dismissal of clawback claims brought by the trustee for the Madoff bankruptcy.